snelsi/lethargy/README.md

 - The vector of the event differs from the previous event.

-- The delta of the event is above 100 and it does not decrease.
+- The delta of the event has a high velocity and doesn't decrease.

-- The event does not decrease and immediately follows a known human event.
+- The delta of the event doesn't decrease and immediately follows a known human event.

 - The speed of the delta's change suddenly jumped.